Child Health and Development Guide: Growth Milestones, Immunity and Daily Care

 Healthy child development begins with a strong foundation of proper nutrition, care, and a supportive environment.
 You may refer our step-by-step 7-day balanced meal planning tutorial on what your child needs to be fully nourished.

 As informed by many parents, now-a-days so many children are not accepting the vegetables and repeatedly facing colds.
 Also children are spending more time on screens rather their actual outdoor play.
 I have visited to many villages and communities and seen that mothers are serious about the low appetite and fathers bother about the poor school level concentrations.
-But, when children follow regular sleep routines, homemade meals, outdoor playing then, many parents notice improvements within a few months
+But, when children follow regular sleep routines, homemade meals, outdoor playing then, many parents may observe the improvements.

 Quick Summary: